InfamousMusicify/MOTD/README.md

      MOTD / TRMOTD / RMOTD / Vanilla Minecraft MOTD / Vanilla Minecraft RMotd / Truly Random Message of The Day / Random Message of The Day / Message of The Day

-I spent an inordinate amount of time making this so, I really hope your enjoy. :)
+I spent an inordinate amount of time making this so, I really hope you enjoy. :)
 Special Thanks to M.R.
 Programs for helping me create this.
 and to mcskware for his prng datapack for 1.13 and willingness to share his code.